gjaimeosorio/JavaWorkshop/README.md

 # Run App

 ## The project was developed on Visual Studio Code.
-1. Run `App.java` and choose the workshop that you want yo see.
+1. Run `App.java` and choose the workshop you want to see.
 2. Use the menu to follow the instructions.